 From the ease-of-use standpoint, turn the R100 on and take pictures.
 The R100's A+ mode determines the settings required, freeing the photographer to capture the moment.
 Beginners wanting to move to the next step have options ranging from Creative Assist aided adjustments up to full manual control.

 As I said in the EOS R100 review, when simplicity and convenience are important, this camera ensures that image quality does not suffer.
-While the R1000 can deliver professional-grade image quality, advanced and professional photographers are going to find this camera's simplicity, including reduced controls and settings, and the small grip, detrimental.
+While the R100 can deliver professional-grade image quality, advanced and professional photographers are going to find this camera's simplicity, including reduced controls, settings, and operating speed, along with the small grip, detrimental.